 The following few paragraphs indicate what we do and what we can provide grants for.
 Further down the page are links for downloading grant applications forms.
 Should you wish to make a donation to the Trust, you can contact the Secretary, or make a secure transfer of funds via PayPal by clicking on the Donation Button.

-A low resolution image of the current Trust's leaflet is available here.
+An image of the current Trust's leaflet is available.
 Contact the SMT should you wish leaflets for distribution.

 The Scottish Mountaineering Trust was established by Trust Deed in 1962 by the Scottish Mountaineering Club.
 The primary object of the Trust, as stated in the Deed, is "to promote and secure the health, education and recreation of members of the public by fostering among them knowledge of the geography, topography, meteorology, biology and geology of and proper technique of movement within mountainous regions of Scotland or elsewhere and an appreciation of their beauty and by affording opportunities for enjoyment of these regions"